Which country is cheaper, Portugal or Belgium?

 Portugal is an extremely popular destination for those that want to visit historical and cultural sights and attractions, as it offers plenty.
 You can see the deep and rich history around every corner, especially along the coastline where historic fishing villages, castles, and famous cities are found.
 Lisbon and Porto might be the largest cities with museums, fortresses, and historic homes, but plenty of other smaller towns have long history and unique culture, too.
 Sintra has a gorgeous castle, the Pena National Palace.
 Coimbra's historic library and university leaves visitors in awe.
 In Lisbon, check out Belem Tower and St. George’s Castle before wandering the old historic streets of the old town, dotted with churches and quaint viewpoints.
 Carmo Convent and Jeronimos Monastery are also two very popular sites that draw large crowds because of their beauty and rich history.
 In Porto, the Luis I bridge provides a great overview of everything before you visit the historic wine cellars, Porto Cathedral, and the narrow, weaving alleyways through the historic city center.

-Belgium and Portugal both are comparable with their activities in larger cities.
+Belgium and Portugal both are comparable with their great activities in larger cities.

 Since Belgium has large cities, you'll find plenty of things to do.
 Brussels and Antwerp are both popular destinations for visitors because of the large number of attractions and activities.
 In both of these cities you'll find a wide array of hotels, restaurants, historical sites, museums, and activities for every type of traveler.
 In Brussels, tour the Grand Palace, climb the Atomium, and go shopping at the Galeries Royales Saint-Hubert.
 In Antwerp, after admiring the historic railway station, check out the Meir area for some shopping and chocolates, the Cathedral of Our Lady Antwerp, and the windows of the Diamond District.